-NUS President dismissed after investigation into antisemitism
+NUS president dismissed after investigation into antisemitism

 She said: “I am proud to fight on behalf of all of our students and therefore I am determined to work together with the Union of Jewish Students to re-establish trust in our organisation and tackle some of the biggest issues facing students right now.”

+He tweeted: “Antisemitism is abhorrent.
+There can be no place for it on our university campuses.
+I welcome this step and look forward to further action, so Jewish students can enjoy their student years free from racism.”

-In a statement, the Union of Jewish Students (UJS) said: “UJS respects the decision of the National Union of Students to dismiss their President.
+In a statement, the UJS said: “UJS respects the decision of the National Union of Students to dismiss their President.
 Antisemitism in the student movement goes beyond the actions of any one individual and this case is a symptom of a wider problem.

 “Jewish students across the country will be asking how an individual deemed unfit for office by NUS was elected in the first place.
 We await the findings of the substantive inquiry into NUS’ treatment of Jewish students.”